Member-only story

 Excerpt from an article by A. Furno on Beethoven’s deafness, published in Musicografía, August 1933.

 This 2020 is the year in which we remember that 250 years ago, in 1770, one of the greatest geniuses in the history of music was born in the German city of Bonn: Ludwig van Beethoven.
 The “deaf genius” changed Western music forever and its echoes accompany us everywhere.
 But it is not his great work that concerns us here, but an aspect of his life that is less well remembered but really curious.
 The deafness, among other illnesses, which afflicted Beethoven until he lost his hearing completely, has always been a subject of debate.
 Would he have composed any of his last genius works if he had kept his senses in top form?
 That misfortune left us with the image of a Beethoven locked up in himself, creating a whole revolutionary universe of sound, unique and amazing, in the midst of the most deafening silence.
-But in the misfortune, as a desperate attempt to maintain access to the world of sound, the genius of Bonn allied himself with a singular character, an adventurer named
+But in the misfortune, as a desperate attempt to maintain access to the world of sound, the genius of Bonn allied himself with a singular character, an adventurer named Johann Nepomuk Maelzel.

 --